florisvdk/UniFi-http-lldp/README.md

 # UniFi-http-lldp
-UniFi http lldp is a php written plication that gives a simple page with the connecting device connection information:
+UniFi http lldp is a php written application that gives a simple page with the connecting device connection information:

 *   Client name
 *   Connection type (wired or wireless)